webpilipinas/bukaspalad/README.md

 ##Technology
 **Bukas Palad** relies on the amazing Twitter Bootstrap (http://twitter.github.com/bootstrap) for the front-end and the awesome Laravel PHP Framework (http://laravel.com) for the backend.
-PHP/MySQL powers **Bukas Palad** since it makes it even more easier to install on any computer as opposed to other technologies (e.g. a person can create a portable version, complete with XAMPP and the **Bukas Palad** code).
+PHP/MySQL powers **Bukas Palad** since it makes it even more easier to install on any computer as opposed to other technologies (e.g. a person can create a portable version of the whole application, complete with XAMPP and the **Bukas Palad** code).

 #Contibuting to the Bukas Palad Source
 ##Setting up your machine with the the Bukas Palad repository and your repository fork